boxertech/topm-spa/README.md

 - **[REQ-2.0] complete**

 ### Create a parent/child angular directive for the address input and display of google map.
 Child being the google map display and parent being the required input map.
 [REQ-2.1]
+- created directMe.html as a container for the director directive.
+- created director (parent) directive and template.
+This contains an address form and the mapper (child) directive.
+- installed angular-google-maps and google-maps-api to create the map feature.
+- using Google Maps API site, and posting from [Sten Hougaard] (http://codepen.io/netsi1964/post/angularjs-google-maps-directive), I displayed a map inside our mapper.
+- Also had to install lodash and angular-simple-logger to resolve dependencies with angular-google-maps.
+- This provides

 ## [REQ-3] Third Mini App: TestMe